 We’re offering clear commercial freedom to operate and simple accessible licenses to researchers.
 Demeetra is especially interested in special collaborations with academic groups that can result in traits which can ultimately be adopted commercially to enhance food production while being mindful of the environment.
 The future of agriculture will rely on science more than ever.

-If you’d like to learn more about Cas-CLOVER, please contact us to schedule a meeting online.
+If you’d like to learn more about Cas-CLOVER, don’t hesitate to reach out to us and schedule a call.